Mulching means it is a process of covering the soil and make more favorable conditions for plant growth, development.

 Take a small plastic mulching paper to check it against the sunlight; if it is transferring the light, don’t ever use it.

-Buy quality material from renewable sources.
+Buy quality materials from the right sources.

 A good mulching paper possesses long durability, airproof and Thermal proof ( they don’t pass any light or very less light ) characteristic.
 In India, only a few mulching manufacturing companies follow this parameter, So buy the mulching film from the renowned source.